Praise the God and Father of our Lord Jesus Christ who blesses us with every spiritual blessing in the heavenlies in Christ . . .Ephesians 1:3

 Paul gets excited and it all comes tumbling out, thought upon thought, when he considers the spiritual blessings that are his (read ours) when we are in the Beloved.
 His mind runs away with him as he considers the blessings we have in Christ and His purposes for us.
 We just have to keep the source straight.

 Ponder these things in your heart like Mary did.
-Enough for today after some "hard days" of propositional analysis.
+Enough for today after some “hard days” of propositional analysis.
 Ha ha.
-We continue unpacking tomorrow.
+We will continue unpacking this long sentence in the following Gems.